Site Buddy Review: Is This The Best Amazon Affiliate Link Checker?

-Fixing affiliate links allows you to stop sending your valuable traffic to out-of-stock products and deleted listings.
+Fixing broken links allows website owners to stop sending valuable traffic to out-of-stock products and deleted listings.

 Ultimately, you'll be serving your audience better and making more money.